 Every team member matters and owns a stake in our success.
 We celebrate what makes each team member unique and are committed to ensuring that all levels of our team reflect the diversity of our industry and communities we serve.
 At the same time, we recognize that we have work to do to strengthen our pipeline of diverse leaders and expand our hiring and development best practices across our family of brands.

-Over the past three years, 50% to 60% of promotions into management have been People of Color and/or women
+Over the past three years, 65% of promotions into management have been People of Color and/or women

 Talent Outreach Services

 We are committed to ensuring that our teams reflect the rich diversity of the communities we serve.
 That is why we have begun to work with Talent Outreach Services to enhance our recruiting efforts.
 This allows us to provide hiring information to candidates within more than 6,500 Community-Based Organizations that serve dislocated workers, recipients of unemployment, people with disabilities, veterans and more.
 When openings are available close by, these organizations receive details on available positions so they can quickly and directly share postings with their members.
 Since the program began, our restaurants have hired hundreds of team members from all walks of life across our eight brands.

 Our Best Practices